jamesmeyer1/EKSKube2IAM/README.md

 # Securing Pods for EKS

 ## Goals of the Workshop
 This workshop will walk through the process of securing Kubernete Pods running on Amazon Elastic Kubernetes Service (EKS).
-We will setup a VPC with the proper tagging, configure kubectl locally, and create the trusts, role, and IAM policies that are required to apply IAM to a pod.
+We will setup a VPC with the proper tagging, configure kubectl locally, and create the trusts, roles, and IAM policies that are required to apply pod level security on EKS.

 ```
 Things I would copy down as you see or create them.